 There is no place like Bangkok to shop.
-With massive shopping malls in Sukhumvit to street stalls hawking the latest knock-offs, getting the baht out in Thailand’s capital is an intoxicating and fun experience.
+From massive shopping malls in Sukhumvit to street stalls hawking the latest knock-offs, getting the baht out in Thailand’s capital is an intoxicating and fun experience.
 No place is this more true than in the many markets the city offers.
 From the small alley-way markets to the massive, blocks upon blocks of stalls, the Bangkok markets offer shopping options like no other.
 It is easy to become seriously overwhelmed with all of the shopping options, so here’s a handy guide to our favorite Bangkok market experiences and what you can tuck into your luggage to bring home:

 The Amulet Market